 If you send in your income tax return late, or pay the debt late, penalties can be added onto what you owe.
-See Penalties for missing the income tax deadline at the end of this fact sheet for more information.
+For more information on what can be added, see the following sections at the end of this fact sheet:

 HMRC will not add penalties to your debt where a time to pay arrangement is made before the penalties would have been applied, as long as you keep to the arrangement.

-If you pay your income tax bill late, you will have to pay late payment interest on what you owe.
+If you pay your income tax bill late, you will also have to pay late payment interest on what you owe.
 The amount you owe includes any penalties that have been added.
 HMRC will add interest to any unpaid tax even if you have a time to pay arrangement.
 From 22 August 2023, default interest is charged at 7.75%.